Background pattern

 Ear and labyrinth disorders:ringing in the ears.

-Unknown frequency: Skin and lip cancer (non-melanoma skin cancer).
+Frequency not known: Skin and lip cancer (non-melanoma skin cancer).

 Musculoskeletal and connective tissue disorders:limb pain, muscle cramps, joint pain, back pain, neck and shoulder pain.

-Reproductive and breast system disorders:impotence.
+Reproductive system and breast disorders:impotence.

 Reporting of side effects

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not store at a temperature above 25 °C.
+Do not store above 25°C.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the packaging after EXP.
+The expiry date is the last day of the month indicated.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

 Composition of Ameride

-Appearance of the product and contents of the packaging
+Appearance of the product and packaging

 PAN QUÍMICA-FARMACÉUTICA, S.A.